 - The Director of Experiential Education makes the determination regarding whether an absence is approved or not (in accordance with the Student Handbook for class attendance).
-Documentation of plans for making up this time must be included on the "Absence Request Form." - Students will be allowed to have 5 days for job interviews and 3 days for professional meetings during the year. - All but 2 missed excused absence days per rotation must be made up, also keeping in mind the maximums for interviews (5) and professional meetings (3) per year. - o ALL UNEXCUSED TIME MUST BE MADE UP - o Examples of excused absences may include (list is non-inclusive): - Attendance at professional pharmacy meetings - o Attendance at school-sponsored events (e.g. Career Day) - Required legal appointments (e.g. jury duty, immigration appointments) - Residency or job interviews - Emergency situations (may result in rescheduling of rotation) - o Examples of absences that are unexcused (list is non-inclusive): - Training of any type for a future employer.
+Documentation of plans for making up this time must be included on the "Absence Request Form." - Students will be allowed to have up to 5 days for job interviews and 3 days for professional meetings during the year. - ALL MISSED TIME MUST BE MADE UP - Examples of excused absences may include (list is non-inclusive): - Attendance at professional pharmacy meetings - Attendance at school-sponsored events (e.g. Career Day) - Required legal appointments (e.g. jury duty, immigration appointments) - o Residency or job interviews - o Emergency situations (may result in rescheduling of rotation)

+• Examples of absences that are unexcused (list is non-inclusive):

+- Training of any type for a future employer.
 Should you need assistance discussing this with your hiring manager, please contact the Director of Experiential Education. - o Holidays, weddings, birthdays, etc. - Please note that a site may be audited by phone or in person at any time and student attendance will be one aspect reviewed.